draik/ender-3/README.md

 This will be where I maintain the changes to the firmware applied to the
 Ender-3 Pro 3D printer.

-# Marlin 1.1.9
-This contains the default build for Marlin 1.1.9.
-The build is compiled in Arduino IDE, and pushed through an Arduino Uno
-setup as an ISP, connected to the v1.1.3 Creality board (stock).

-## Marlin 1.1.9 Creality
-Initial commit is the default Marlin 1.1.9 firmware.
-There is a Creality
-folder that contains Ender-3 specifics, but also works for the Ender-3 Pro.
-Nothing was changed when flashed to the Ender-3 Pro.

 # Marlin 2.0
 Marlin 2.0 supports 8-bit boards, like the stock Creality v1.1.3 motherboard,
 but now has the added bonus of supporting 32-bit boards.
 Such board is the